Skip to Content

 Types of Rodents Suitable for Feeding

-Corn snakes typically thrive on a diet of mice and rats, but variety is the spice of life – even for your scaly friend!
+Corn snakes typically thrive on a diet of mice and rats, with frozen-thawed mice being a common choice, as outlined in what to feed a corn snake, but variety is the spice of life – even for your scaly friend!

 You can spice up their menu with button quail, quail eggs, green anoles, or house geckos.